GuildCrafts/calculator-benchmark-goal/README.md

 ##### Specs

-- [ ] All text should be in the [Roboto](https://fonts.google.com/specimen/Roboto) web font
+- [ ] All text is in the [Roboto](https://fonts.google.com/specimen/Roboto) web font
-- [ ] Your `HTML` and `CSS` should follow this [style guide](https://google.github.io/styleguide/htmlcssguide.xml)
+- [ ] Your `HTML` and `CSS` follows this [style guide](https://google.github.io/styleguide/htmlcssguide.xml)
-- [ ] The calculator should be positioned in the center of the page, both vertically and horizontally
+- [ ] The calculator is positioned in the center of the page, both vertically and horizontally
-- [ ] If the window is too small for the calculator, the page should scroll
+- [ ] If the window is too small for the calculator, the page scrolls
-- [ ] Each button should have a CSS transition to slightly change the background color on hover over 100ms
+- [ ] Each button has a CSS transition to slightly darken the background color on hover over 100ms
-- [ ] Each button should have a CSS transition to slightly change the background color on click over 100ms
+- [ ] Each button has a CSS transition to slightly darken the background color on click over 100ms
-- [ ] All class names re: the calculator should be name-spaced under `.calculator-…`
+- [ ] All class names re: the calculator are name-spaced under `.calculator-…`
 - [ ] Your stylesheet contains little to no duplicate style declarations